-"Hi Reena, the falling out of hair is going to seem more than usual because PCOS causes excessive hair growth.
+"Hi Reena, the falling out of hair will seem more than usual because PCOS causes excessive hair growth.

-Any major event such as childbirth, major surgery or excessive stress can cause over 90% of your hair to switch from the growth phase to the shedding phase.
+Any significant event, such as childbirth, major surgery, or excessive stress, can cause over 90% of your hair to switch from the growth phase to the shedding phase.
 Your hair growth cycles should normalize about three months after the event.

 This process is called telogen effluvium.
 It is common to lose bunches of hair daily with full-blown telogen effluvium.
 Thankfully, this type of hair loss is usually reversible.